 - Direct funding for teams to work on community-driven innovative ideas (up to $200,000)

 - Technical assistance and facilitation support from NREL, Lawrence Berkeley National Laboratory, and RMI to implement those innovative ideas

 - A networked approach, which deepens participant research learning and strengthens outcomes

 - Technical assistance to enable replication in other locations of solutions developed through the Innovation Network

-This program seeks to foster and share replicable, affordable solutions that facilitate solar energy adoption and increase resiliency of the nation’s electric grid.
-These solutions will enable stakeholders facing similar challenges across the United States to overcome their obstacles.
+This program seeks to lower barriers to equitable solar energy adoption and increase the resiliency of the nation’s electric grid.
+Solutions developed within the Innovation Network are intended to enable communities across the United States to build on their peers’ experience in overcoming similar obstacles.

 - Visit the Solar Energy Innovation Network website for more information.

 - Sign up for the Innovation Network mailing list for latest updates.

 Find out more about the Solar Energy Technologies Office’s national laboratory research.